-Not long ago I sat with a good friend in larger but good company.
+A couple of years ago I sat with a good friend in a larger but good company.
 While enjoying some partly enjoyable catering (yes, it is possible to enjoy something that is not enjoyable!) he uttered:

-“Andrej, you are too wise to make business.”
+“Andrej, you are too wise to be successful in business.”

-He later tried to soften the statement since he noticed that I did not really appreciate what he meant, but the worm was already placed.
-The message consists of two premises:
+He later tried to soften the statement since he noticed that I did not appreciate what he meant, but the worm was already there.

-- One certainly needs some skills to do business.
+- One needs some skills to do business.

-- Wise ones do not poses skills for business.
+- Wise ones don’t have skills for business.

-The worm placed somewhere in subconsciousness sprang to noticeable dimensions when I received first shipment of hard copy of Brandlife.
-That came as surprise since so far I assumed that at least for books both skill and wisdom should combine to make a result.
-Writing (commercial) books is business, so according to my good friend only books that are clever sell and not those that are wise at the same time.
+The worm placed somewhere in my subconsciousness sprang to noticeable dimensions when I received the first shipment of hard copy of Brandlife.
+That worm came as a surprise since so far, I assumed that at least for books, both skill and wisdom should combine to make a result.
+But according to my friend assumption, at least commercial books are clever only, not smart, since they are commercial for they are in good business.
+Only books that are smart sell while those that are wise at the same time do not.

-On the basis of such conclusion one could simply refute my friend’s statement.
-And rationally I knew and I know that his statement must have been wrong.
-There certainly are wise examples among all successful businessmen.
-But on the other hand his claim was that wiseness is a kind of deal breaker.
-And this claim is in fact supported by many personal and told experiences.
-I was never hired as consultant for being wise, but for being a suitable and accessible solution in that very moment.
-Clients in fact got my real added value for them as something by the way and often even against their will and their check.
-They did not (do not) object afterwards, but most often I guess they are puzzled for not really understanding why something that I did for them worked.
+But on the other hand, my friend claimed that wiseness is a kind of deal-breaker.
+And such claim is in fact supported by many personal and told experiences.
+No one has ever hired me as a consultant for being wise, but for being a suitable and accessible solution to his demand in that very moment.
+Clients got my real added value for them as something by the way and often even against their will and their money.
+They did not (do not) object afterwards, but most often I guess they are puzzled for not understanding why something that I did for them worked.

 And why then it was the shipment of Brandlife that evoked such depressing thoughts like Magdalen cookies in Proust In Search of Lost Time?
 Because I deliberately wrote branding handbook written against all laws of contemporary “how-to-to” books.
 I wanted to be wise while I was expected to be clever.

 But then Haruki Murakami statement that I used as a featured image of this post came across.
 “If you only read the books that everyone else is reading, you can only think what everyone else is thinking.”
-This statement could be rephrased in a statement that was often repeated in business community: “If you only produce goods that everyone else is producing (commodity), you can only expect a bargain in return.”
+This statement is possible to rephrase in a very familiar one within business community: “If you only produce goods that everyone else is producing (commodity), you can only expect a bargain in return.”

-I might not sell myself better as a consultant or as a writer for following Murakami values as much as Murakami might never win Nobel Prize, but I know that I cannot sell solutions that produce goods that everyone else is providing.
+I might not sell myself better as a consultant or as a writer for following Murakami values as much as Murakami might never win Nobel Prize.
+Still, I know that I cannot (and want not) sell solutions that everyone else is providing.
 Call this stupid.
 I take this as wise.